joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 * Create the Consumption Container Apps environment
 * Create a Log Analytics workspace and attach it to the Container Apps environment as a diagnostic setting
 * Run a deployment script that runs the acrbuild command to deploy the placeholder Azure DevOps agent
-* Creates the Azure Container Apps job, used for devops agents, with the azure-pipelines KEDA scaler configuration.
+* Creates the Azure Container Apps job, used for DevOps agents, with the azure-pipelines KEDA scaler configuration.

 ![Create Azure DevOps - Agent Pool](/images/posts/Create_AzureContainerApps_BicepCodeSpace.gif)